-To ensure the College's emergency management plans remain current and actionable, the College will conduct an emergency management exercise a minimum of once annually.
+To ensure the College's emergency management plans remain current and actionable, the College will conduct an emergency management exercise at least once annually.
 These exercises may include tabletop drills, emergency operations center exercises, or full-scale emergency response exercises.
 The College conducts after-action reviews of all emergency management exercises.

-The Kenyon Emergency Preparedness Team documents the emergency management response and evacuation exercise along with the description of the exercise and the date and time of the exercise.
+The Kenyon Emergency Preparedness Team documents the emergency management response and evacuation exercise, the exercise's description, and the exercise date and time.
 If an exercise is targeted to a specific group of individuals or targeted to a larger group that may affect certain operations of the college, the emergency response exercise will be announced.
-There are no plans for unannounced emergency response or evacuation drills for the year 2022.
+There are no plans for unannounced emergency response or evacuation drills for the year 2023.

-These emergency response exercises change from year to year and may include several departments from across the

-On Fridays at 12:00 PM, Knox County Emergency Management performs a test of the Village of Gambier tornado siren.
-This test is performed every week during the calendar year.
-The tornado siren is located beside the Office of Campus Safety.
+These emergency response exercises change yearly and may include several departments from across the campus.
+Every other Friday at 12:00 PM, Knox County Emergency Management performs a test of the Village of Gambier tornado siren.
+This test is performed bi-weekly during the calendar year.
+The tornado siren is located near the Kenyon Inn parking lot.
 The Office of Campus Safety will annually publicize Kenyon College emergency response and evacuation procedures by email to the College community during Fire Safety Awareness Month in October.